qwahzi/nanofaq/README.md

 *Scalability*

 Transaction throughput has been tested at over [300 transactions per second (TPS)](https://medium.com/@bnp117/stress-testing-the-raiblocks-network-part-ii-def83653b21f) on the live network, and the network was still not saturated.
-That test was only limited by the tester's ability to pre-compute the Proof of Work necessary for each transaction.
+That test was only limited by the tester's ability to pre-compute the Proof of Work necessary for each transaction, and additional live stress tests are planned.
 Nano has been [profiled at 7000 TPS](https://www.reddit.com/r/RaiBlocks/comments/7ko5l7/colin_lemahieu_founder_and_lead_developer_of/drj44qv/) on commodity hardware.

 Transaction lookups scale with the logarithm of the data set size logNO with a tree-like structure or O1 if they are based on a hash table.
 To get an idea of how this scales, if it was a simple binary tree with 1,000 entries it would take 10 lookups.
 With 1,000,000 entries it takes 20 and 1 billion would take 30.
 Pruned nodes only need to keep the latest block of each account-chain, further reducing lookup time and system resources.